Al-Anon/Alateen

 Al-Anon Family Groups, founded in 1951, is an international mutual aid organization for people who have been impacted by another person's alcoholism.
-In the organization's own words, Al-Anon is a "worldwide fellowship that offers a program of recovery for the families and friends of alcoholics, whether or not the alcoholic recognizes the existence of a drinking problem or seeks help."
+In the organization's own words, Al-Anon is a "worldwide fellowship that offers a program of recovery for the families and friends of alcoholics, whether or not the alcoholic recognizes the existence of an alcohol-related problem or seeks help."
 Alateen "is part of the Al-Anon fellowship designed for the younger relatives and friends of alcoholics through the teen years".

 Background

 Al-Anon defines itself as an independent fellowship with the stated purpose of helping relatives and friends of alcoholics.
 According to the organization, alcoholism is a family illness.
 Its "Preamble to the Twelve Steps" provides a general description:

 Not an intervention program, Al-Anon does not have the stated primary purpose of arresting another's compulsive drinking.
 Members meet in groups.
 Meetings are usually small (five to twenty-five); in larger meetings, members often split into smaller groups after the opening readings so everyone has a chance to speak.

 Many Al-Anon family group meetings begin with the "Suggested Al-Anon/Alateen Welcome", which starts: